 Learn more about how we use data in Google Marketing Platform advertising products:

-Action may be required to accept our data protection terms for Display & Video 360, Campaign Manager 360, Search Ads 360, and Google Analytics (including Google Tag Manager, Optimize, and Data Studio).
+Action may be required to accept our data protection terms for Display & Video 360, Campaign Manager 360, Search Ads 360, and Google Analytics (including Google Tag Manager, Optimize, and Looker Studio).

 Third-party ad technology changes